Baltimore City: Arts and Neighborhoods of Charm City

 Sketching Baltimore Museum of Art

-As a departure from spotlighting the typical “Inner Harbor” attractions, this Getaway focuses on the artsy institutions and neighborhoods that make Baltimore so compelling and fun – from the most outrageous art museum in the country, to the streets where filmmaker John Waters lives.
-With countless independent shops, trippy art, and a renovated hotel worth a second look.
+As a departure from spotlighting the typical “Inner Harbor” attractions, this Getaway focuses on the artsy institutions and Baltimore neighborhoods that make this city so compelling and fun – from the most outrageous art museum in the country, to the streets where filmmaker John Waters lives.

 Combine this with our Baltimore MD Historical Getaway, and you’ve got yourself a week’s worth of exploring to do.